bitmapup/mmc3/README.md

 ## Installation

-First, Use the git command [clone](https://git-scm.com/docs/git-clone) to create a new directory.
+First, use the git command [clone](https://git-scm.com/docs/git-clone) to create a new directory.

 ```
 git clone https://github.com/bitmapup/mmc3